 Isolated Induction Generator

-This type of generator is also known as a self excited generator.
-Now why it is called self-excited?
-It is because it uses a capacitor bank which is connected across its stator terminals as shown in the diagram given below.
+This type, also known as a self excited generator, uses a capacitor bank connected across its stator terminals to provide necessary reactive power.

 The function of the capacitor bank is to provide the lagging reactive power to the induction generator as well as load.
 So mathematically we can write total reactive power provided by the capacitor bank is equals to the summation of the reactive power consumed by the induction generator as well as the load.